 What you'll need to do

 To make the process work as described above, you’ll need to make some updates to your website, Salesforce account and Google Ads account.
 If someone else manages the Salesforce account for your business, you’ll want that person’s help with some parts of this setup.
-Also, if a webmaster maintains your website, you’ll need their help as well.
+Also, if a web developer maintains your website, you’ll need their help as well.

 We’ll give you an overview of the setup process below.
 To see the complete instructions, see Import conversions from Salesforce, or click the links for each step below to go directly to that part of the setup.
-Also, make sure that you read the requirements to ensure you’re ready to link your accounts.
+Also, make sure that you read the requirements to ensure that you’re ready to link your accounts.

 - Configure your Salesforce account.
 Create a custom GCLID field in your lead and opportunity objects.
 Without this ID, Google Ads won't know which click to attribute the conversion to.
 If someone else manages the Salesforce account for your company, you’ll need their help with this step.